red-lipped-batfish-scad/HugelMaps/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>
 <!--
-*** Thanks for checking out the Red-Lipped-Batfish Scratch Project.
+*** Thanks for checking out HugelMaps.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!